-Analysis | What Trump Can (and Can’t) Do to Steer Fed Policy
+Analysis | What Trump Can (And Can’t) Do to Steer Fed Policy

 2. Why can’t Trump tell the Fed what to do?

-Unlike the Cabinet secretaries who serve at the president’s pleasure, the central bank is an operationally independent agency, answerable to Congress on its goals but traditionally afforded leeway in how to pursue them.
+Unlike the Cabinet secretaries who serve at the president’s pleasure, the central bank is an operationally independent agency, answerable to Congress on its goals but traditionally afforded leeway in pursuing them.
 The president has no sign-off on interest-rate decisions or other Fed policy.
 This is in line with the autonomy central banks are afforded throughout the developed world.

 3. What can a president do, then?

-He can complain publicly, as Trump has done routinely, breaking a roughly 25-year span of presidents generally not commenting on Fed policy.
-Or he can air his complaints in person, perhaps with some physical intimidation, as Lyndon Johnson is said to have done to Fed Chairman William McChesney Martin in 1965.
+Complain publicly, as Trump does, breaking a roughly 25-year span of presidents generally not commenting on Fed policy.
+Or air his complaints in person and with intimidation, as Lyndon Johnson did to Fed Chairman William McChesney Martin in 1965.
 The president’s most direct power is to choose the people who serve on the Federal Reserve’s Board of Governors and who vote on changes to interest rates.

 4. Will Trump appoint Fed governors who share his views?